zammad/zammad-admin-documentation/manage/webhook/examples/slack-notifications.rst

    :alt: Searching for Creating Incoming Webhook Connector
    :align: center

-You will be redirected to Slack app website, where you can add the app.
+You will be redirected to the Slack App Directory website, where you can add the app.

 Click on **Add to Slack** button.